devslash-paul/fetchDSL/docs/index.md

 ```

 At it most simple, this will not output anything, or provide anything in the
 request body.
-This is analogous to the following silent, suppressed curl call.
+This is analogous to the following silent, `curl` call.

 ```bash
 curl -s --output /dev/null example.com